 ‘Rio Verde’ lablab was developed through selection for tolerance to defoliation, forage production potential and Texas seed production.
 ‘Rio Verde’ was developed at the Texas A&M AgriLife Research and Extension Center at Overton, Texas and released by Texas A&M AgriLife Research in 2006.
 ‘Rio Verde’ is the first lablab cultivar developed in the US and also has the value-added trait of Texas seed production.

-‘Rio Verde’ was developed through cooperative research with the following people:
+‘Rio Verde’ was developed through cooperative research with the following scientists:

 Dr. Bill Ocumpaugh, Texas A&M AgriLife Research – Beeville